visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 To make sure that the plot gets drawn, call the DrawPlots function.

 .. literalinclude:: ../../test/tests/quickrecipes/how_to_start.py
     :language: Python
     :start-after: # getting something on the screen {
     :end-before: # getting something on the screen }
+    :dedent: 4

 Handling Command line Arguments
 -------------------------------